zhibailin/MasteringEnglish/README.md

 __On__ an evolutionary __basis__, if you go back thousands of years -- status is a much better predictor of survival than wealth.
 You __couldn't__ have wealth before __the farming age__ because you __couldn't__ store things.
 Hunter-gatherers carried everything on their back.

+### People creating wealth will always be attacked by people playing status games.